VMB-Devnet/dnac-backup-policy/README.md

 ### Configuration and deployment

 1) Download the tool or clone the repository into a folder on the machine the runs the Docker engine.
-2) Before deploying the tool you must edit the ".env" file with the values specific to your setup.
+2) Before deploying the tool you must edit the ".env" file from the "app" directory with the values specific to your setup.
 Each value is explained below:

 **DNA_CENTER_BASE_URL** - this is the IP or FQDN of the DNA Center that the tool will connect to.
 **DNA_CENTER_USERNAME** - this is the username that the tool will use to connect to DNA Center.